yuangh-x/2022-NIPS-Tenrec/README.md

 ### Benchmark

-We apply Tenrec on 10 recommendation tasks.
-Please run the commands as below to test the performance of each task.
+We apply Tenrec on 10 recommendation tasks. **There are more tasks (e.g., Top-N recommendation), settings and results (including original large datasets) present in our paper appendix (see openreview).** Please run the commands as below to test the performance of each task.

 #### CTR (including shared embedding and separate embedding, see paper appendix):